keithamus/eslint-plugin-escompat/docs/no-regexp-lookbehind.md

 ## What is the Fix?

-You may be able to rewrite your experession using (Negative) Lookaheads, but if not then there is no solution for this, aside from pulling in a custom RegExp library.
+You may be able to rewrite your expression using (Negative) Lookaheads, but if not then there is no solution for this, aside from pulling in a custom RegExp library.